yedhink/Applied-Cs-With-Android/README.md

 3) Run it using an [Emulator/Phone](https://developer.android.com/training/basics/firstapp/running-app.html) to see the output

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/yedhink/AppliedCsWithAndroid/blob/master/LICENSE) file for details
+This project is licensed under the MIT License